tejassharma96/blog/_posts/2025-10-12-day-1-to-honolulu.md

         url: "https://maps.app.goo.gl/i6VmaqT9j8UnQwW28"
   - title: "Dinner!"
     text: |
       Had to get poke for dinner of course!
 Walked to a close by poke shop and ordered a combo of two delicious types of poke.
 Followed it up with some Hawaiian shaved ice, which was a delicious refreshing treat (although I wasn't able to finish it).
+(Click into the images for captions about what specifically they are!)
     media:
       - src: /assets/images/day1/poke.jpg
         caption: "Yuzu Citrus Chili Pepper Ahi on the left, Ginger Scallion Miso Salmon on the right"